Lostsoul0589/spent/modules/module-1/readme.md

 </ListView>
 ```

 This defines a `ListView` populated by data from the `Expenses` object.
 Each cell is an individual `Expense`, so we can data bind directly to the properties of that expense (`Company`, `Description`, `Amount`, etc.).
 But this begs an important question - how does the view know what objects to bind to?
-To let our view know where objects being data boudn to can be found, we need to set the `BindingContext` for the page.
+To let our view know where objects being data bound to can be found, we need to set the `BindingContext` for the page.
 The `BindingContext` is where Xamarin.Forms will look for objects being data bound from the user interface.
 To configure this, all we need to do is go to `ExpensesPage.xaml.cs` and add the following line to our constructor.

 ```csharp
 public ExpensesPage()